osrf/gazebo_tutorials/plugins_hello_world/tutorial.md

 Plugins are designed to be simple.
 A bare bones world plugin contains a class with a few member functions.

-First, if you installed Gazebo from debians, make sure you've install development files before completing this tutorial (if you installed Gazebo from source, you can ignore this step):
+First, if you installed Gazebo from debians, make sure you've install development files (if you installed Gazebo from source, you can ignore this step):

 ~~~
 sudo apt-get install libgazebo5-dev
 ~~~

-Next, make a directory for your plugin and a .cc file for the new plugin class:
+Next, make a directory and a .cc file for the new plugin:

 ~~~
 $ mkdir ~/gazebo_plugin_tutorial